 Phytoestrogens are compounds that naturally occur in plants.
-They’re also found in a wide range of plant foods.
 If you eat fruits, veggies, legumes, and some grains, you get phytoestrogens from your diet.
-A plant-based diet is very rich in natural phytoestrogens in healthy amounts, especially from soy.

 To a limited extent, phytoestrogens could serve as a type of natural hormone replacement therapy.
 This is especially the case with phytoestrogen supplements.

 Because they mimic your body’s own estrogen, phytoestrogens accomplish some of the same things.
 Other potential benefits of phytoestrogens include:

 Relief from hot flashes

-Perimenopause can bring on many uncomfortable symptoms, including hot flashes, mood swings, and decreased libido, and these may continue after menopause.
+Perimenopause can bring on many uncomfortable symptoms.
+These include hot flashes, changes in mood, and decreased libido.
+These symptoms may continue after menopause.